sangwooksuh/neuron-segmentation/README.md

   `-n` , `--neurons`:     Number of neurons in video, default 1

-  `-t` , `--threshold:   Threshold value for loading frames as binary images (default 1: pixel values are scaled to zero mean and unit variance)
+  `-t` , `--threshold`:   Threshold value for loading frames as binary images (default 1: pixel values are scaled to zero mean and unit variance)

   `-e`, `--evaluate`:     Get average intersection over union (IOU) score of results with data from `path/ground truth`